mattConn/cssg/README.md

 # CSSG (C Static Site Generator)
-A static site generator and file manipulator for Linux and Mac.
-Concatenates files, inserts text, writes to files and more.
+A static site generator for Linux and Mac.

 ## Usage
 In your shell: